19maxi71/p12-epic_events_CLI_app/README.md

 # Epic Events CRM

-A CLI application for managing client relationships, contracts, and events.
+A secure CLI application for managing client relationships, contracts, and events.

 ## Setup